gerardojbaez/laraplans/README.md

 # Laraplans

-SaaS style recurring plans for Laravel 5.
+A Laravel package for SaaS style recurring plans.

+## Compatibility
+- For projects using Laravel 5.7 or below, use Laraplans v2.2.0.

+**Support for Laravel v6 and v7 is currently in progress.**

 **Documentation is available at http://laraplans.readthedocs.io**